life-itself/community/content/hubs/bergerac.md

 * **Where is it?** The [Life Itself Praxis Hub](https://lifeitself.org/hubs/bergerac), Bergerac, France (South West, in the Bordeaux wine region, 20 min from the Plum Village Buddhist monastery)
 * **For whom is it?** To all who wish to engage in practices: system-thinkers, researchers, spiritual ecologists, bodhisattvas, change makers, symbiotic entrepreneurs, poets, painters, eco-dharmists, people ready to just be with what comes, good and bad.
 * **How can I participate?** Apply online to one of our residencies using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform).
-* **How much does it cost?** A typical room costs between €650 (basic room) and €1,050 (premium double room) per month / per person.
-In addition, the daily food and maintenance  costs are 18 euros per person [here](https://docs.google.com/document/d/1PBijDdlRAECvE19Nxo1fOEcq2foGJVeERZVxzIs6b9U/edit?usp=sharing).
-Facilitation fees may apply for the residencies.
+* **How much does it cost?** A typical room costs between €350 (basic room) and €850 (premium double room) per month / per person.
+In addition, there is a daily food and maintenance fee.
+Facilitation fees may apply for some residencies.
 Some rooms can be shared at a reduced rate.
-* **More questions?** If you have more questions or are interested to visit us outside of the residencies and participate in our Praxis ecology please contact us at praxis@lifeitself.org.
-We propose rooms for a minimum stay of 3 nights.
+* **More questions?** Contact praxis@lifeitself.org.

 ## About the Praxis Hub